apache/nuttx/arch/README.txt

 arch/sim
     A user-mode port of NuttX to the x86 Linux platform is available.
-    The purpose of this port is primarily to support OS feature developement.
+    The purpose of this port is primarily to support OS feature development.
     This port does not support interrupts or a real timer (and hence no round robin scheduler)  Otherwise, it is complete.